twse/random-stuff/Readable Fonts/Turkic.md

 Noxchi (1993), by Howard M. Berlin, is a series of non-Unicode fonts designed for Chechen.
 All other accented letters are replaced with bullet.

+## A note on Mongolian script
+Although not part of my readable font series, this language is usually written in Cyrillic script.

 ## Diacritical and Cyrillic special characters (in alphabetical order by language)

 ### Azerbaijani - Typed as usual on Azerbaijani keyboards